Certificate and post-baccalaureate

 In the certificate program in computer engineering, students gain foundational knowledge in connected systems, networking applications, and computer architecture.
 Hone your skills in the analysis, design, and operation of computing devices and software, offered over fifteen credit hours.
 This certificate is jointly administered between the Departments of Computer Science and Electrical and Computer Engineering.

 The Computer Science Post-Baccalaureate program provides the opportunity for academically talented, highly motivated adult students, with at least a bachelor's degree, to prepare for a new career or graduate work in Computer Science.
-A concentrated, rigorous program of study, equivalent to a minor program in computer science, prepares individuals to start a new career in high technology or to continue on for graduate study.
+A concentrated, rigorous program of study prepares individuals to start a new career in high technology or to continue on for graduate study.